Dean Michael Wiwchar: Trial and conviction

 In 2015, Wiwchar was convicted of the illegal ownership of his gun cache.
 After being convicted on 3 June 2015, Wiwchar kept smiling in the courtroom.
 Justice Gregory Bowden noted that Wiwchar's fingerprints were not found on any of the guns, but his fingerprints were found on a London Drugs bag in which the guns were wrapped in, leading him to conclude: "It is reasonable to infer that either Mr. Wiwchar himself placed the London Drugs bag in the ottoman or he was present in suite 1209 when Ley placed it there.
 In either scenario, it is reasonable to infer that Mr. Wiwchar would have then become aware of the guns in the ottoman".

 On 5 April 2017, Wiwchar went on trial for the Raposo murder.
-On 11 May 2017, Wiwchar was found guilty of first-degree murder and "smirked" in the courtroom as the verdict was announced as he seemed take a perverse pride in being convicted of first-degree murder.
+On 11 May 2017, Wiwchar was found guilty of first-degree murder and sentenced to life in prison; he "smirked" in the courtroom as the verdict was announced as he seemed take a perverse pride in being convicted of first-degree murder.
 Johnny Raposo was a popular gangster and Wiwchar was stabbed by another prisoner shortly after starting his sentence by a friend of Raposo's.

 In January 2018, Wiwchar was charged with the murder of Duhre.
 Wiwchar went on trial in June 2021 alongside Rabih "Robby" Alkhalil and Larry Amero.
 On 9 March 2022, Wiwchar's trial was severed from those of Alkhalil and Amero.

+On October 30, 2025, Wiwchar entered a guilty plea to two counts of conspiracy to commit murder – one for the Duhre slaying on Jan.
+17, 2012 and a second for plotting to kill Sukhveer Dhak months later, and was sentenced to 20 years in prison.
+On December 7, Wiwchar attempted to escape from an exercise yard at the high tech Surrey Pretrial Centre.

 The Canadian sociologist James H. Creechan described Wiwchar as typical of the Wolfpack, whose leaders he described as a group of bumbling, grotesquely incompetent men, whom he dubbed as a gang of "wannabe big-time gangsters" who were "involved in something far beyond their level of competence".
 Creechan wrote: "...the Vancouver hitman, Dean Michael Wiwchar, was being tailed weeks in advance, and yet police wiretaps and his intercepted SMS messages describe how he forged ahead even though he believed he was being watched.
 His text messages border on paranoid rants about being followed by ten agents, but also reflect a false confidence that he could outwit those who were on his tail.
 He elaborated complicated travel arrangements to evade the police before executing Raposo, but then he was arrested almost immediately and easily when those same messages indicated that he planned to visit his family home in a Toronto suburb".